internetfriendsforever/workshops.today/tutorials/02-making-interactions.md

 This will log out the event object in your browser's web inspector, feel free to have a little look at the different values.

-When you click your mouse again, you'll see that it logs another `event` object to the console.
+When you click your mouse again, you'll see that it logs another `event` object to the console. -->

-#### Kinds of events
+## Other types of events

-There are types of events for touch, keyboard, stylus, sensor, and more but for the sake of simplicity, we will be focusing on some mouse-specific events like: `mousedown`, `mousemove`, `mouseup` and `wheel`.
+There are types of events for touch, keyboard, stylus, sensor, and more, but in this tutorial, we will be focusing on a few mouse-specific events: `mousedown`, `mousemove`, `mouseup` and `wheel`.

 MDN has a [full list of mouse events](https://developer.mozilla.org/en-US/docs/Web/Events#Mouse_events) and descriptions.